-This study entailed a survey of 2475 students at six different Israeli and U.S. academic higher education institutions.
-A total of 841 participants were based on U.S. institutions and the remaining 1634 were enrolled in colleges in the North of Israel at the time fo the survey.
-About two thirds (69%) of the participants were women and a third (31%) were men and their ages ranged from 17 to 64 years of age.
-A third of the participants (33%) were freshmen, 35% sophomores, 16% juniors, 13% seniors, and 3% were graduate students.
-About a third of the participants in both countries were enrolled enrolled online, while the remaining students were enrolled in face-to-face courses.
+This study entailed a survey of 2475 students at six Israeli and U.S. academic higher education institutions.
+A total of 841 participants were studying at American institutions and the remaining 1634 were enrolled in Israeli colleges.
+About two thirds of the participants were women compared to a third who were men and participants’ ages ranged from 17 to 64 years.
+Thirty-three percent of participants were in their first year while 35% were sophomores, 16% were juniors, 13% w ere seniors, and 3% were graduate students.
+One third of participants in the United States and Israel were enrolled online, while the remaining students were enrolled in on-sit courses.

-A five part survey instrument was used to measure AD, motivational orientation, personality traits, attitude measures, and socio-demographic status.
+The study used a multi-part survey to measure various factors, including motivational orientation and attitude.
 After all, as the researchers explain in their study, people may be inclined to cheat for many different reason.
 To accurately assess whether studying online is a factor, then, it is also important to account for other known drivers of academic dishonesty.
 What they discovered when accounting for all variables, however, was surprising.

 Using structural equation modeling, Peleda and her colleagues study indicates that, contrary to the traditional views and research literature, cheating in online courses may be less prevalent than it is in face-to-face courses.
 In fact, the researchers found that course type even has a greater impact on AD than other factors, such as motivational orientation or personality.
 As Peleda and her colleagues state in the conclusion to their study, “Online courses are not a predominant factor in the prediction of misbehavior” and this has implications for both course design and institutional policy.